KirinFuji/KateBot/README.md

 # KateBot

+# WARNING: As long as this notice remains, know that the features below are missing during a recode.

 Fill out the .json files and copy them into the root of the config folder, then run the bot.

 You will need both a Discord Application Token, and a bunch of reddit data, look up "AsyncPraw" quick start for an explanation on the data needed.